 Available difficulty levels: Level 1, Level 2, Level 3

-While this is a fun and cute challenge for your pup, the entire set is made from soft plush material, so dogs with destructive tendencies can tear through it pretty quickly given the opportunity.
-Dogs that like to remove squeakers from toys will definitely be tempted by these little guys.
-However, this cute set can be a great problem-solving exercise and includes a handful of cute little plush toys, making it a great combination.Available sizes: Small, Medium, Large, X-Large
+While this is a fun and cute challenge for your pup, the entire set is made from soft plush material, so dogs with destructive tendencies can tear through it pretty quickly if given the opportunity.
+These little squirrels will likely tempt dogs that like to remove squeakers from toys.
+However, this cute set can be a great problem-solving exercise and includes a handful of cute little plush toys, making it a great combination.

 Available characters: Squirrel, Bee, Bird, Doug the Pizza Pug, Hedgehog, Rainbow

 Potential for small pieces to be chewed off and swallowed

 Several of our canine testers immediately went crazy for the Petstages Deerhorn Antler-Based Chew Toy.
 A synthetic product made with traces of naturally shed antler, this chew toy seems to have a taste and smell that intrigues our pets' primal intuitions.
 Durably built to withstand power chewers, the Deerhorn also has textured nubs that the manufacturer claims are supposed to help clean your dog's teeth.
 Many of our test pooches loved the hours of chewing satisfaction provided by this toy.